ilyaglow/ilyaglow.github.io/_posts/2018-07-18-servemux-and-path-traversal.markdown

 Also, it's a good practice to limit acceptable request methods.

-If you're not able to fix the code - put a vulnerable service behind a reverse proxy like nginx, that do not allow `CONNECT` method request by default.
+If you're not able to fix the code - put a vulnerable service behind a reverse proxy like nginx, that does not allow `CONNECT` method request by default.